fbpx

 VA Health Care for Mesothelioma

-Free health care is one of many VA benefits available to veterans with mesothelioma.
-If you sign up for health insurance through the U.S. Department of Veterans Affairs, you’ll have access to some of the top mesothelioma specialists in the country.
+Health care coverage is one of the benefits offered by the U.S. Department of Veterans Affairs (VA) to veterans with mesothelioma.
+If you sign up for health insurance through the VA, you’ll have access to some of the top mesothelioma specialists and treatment options for free or at minimal costs.

 Retired LCDR Carl Jewett